 BASIC LITERARY ANALYSIS

-Narrative: The work’s story line
+Narrative: A work’s story line

 Diction: Word choice